-- Look for home workout options, there are loads of apps, instagram feeds and youtube workouts available that are great for when you can't leave your living room or have little or no equipment.
+- Look for workout options, there are loads of apps, instagram feeds and youtube workouts available that are great free resources and often require little or no equipment.

 - Reach out to people you trust like friends and family via phone, text, email and video chat

 - Consider creating group chats for any groups you may not see often so you can all keep up to date with each other

 - It’s important to share how you feel and try linking with those in a similar situation.

 - Plan activities that help you feel calm or safe

 - Try to get fresh air or spend time outside as much as you can.